bmmpxf/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Give the :guilabel:`roads` layer an extra symbol layer (using the method for adding symbol layers demonstrated above).
-* Give the base line a :guilabel:`Pen width` of :kbd:`0.3`, a white color and select :guilabel:`Dashed Line` from the :guilabel:`Pen Style` dropdown.
+* Give the base line a :guilabel:`Pen width` of :kbd:`0.3` mm, a white color and select :guilabel:`Dash Line` from the :guilabel:`Pen Style` dropdown.
-* Give the new, uppermost layer a thickness of :kbd:`1.3` and ensure that it is a :guilabel:`Solid Line`.
+* Give the new, uppermost layer a thickness of :kbd:`1.3` mm, a black color, and ensure that it is a :guilabel:`Solid Line`.

 You'll notice that this happens: